CatherineZM/CookPad/README.md

   * username: admin
   * password: admin

+2. Let's go check out all users by clicking on "Admin Page" in the navgation bar.
+On this page, An admin can:
-2. An admin can **View any user's profile** by clicking on "View Profile" button
+ * **View any user's profile** by clicking on "View Profile" button

-2. An admin can **Delete users** by clicking on "Delete" button
+ * **Delete users** by clicking on "Delete" button

-3. An admin can **Promote users as admins** by clicking on "Promote" button
+ * **Promote users as admins** by clicking on "Promote" button

-4. An admin can **View HomePage** by clicking on "HomePage" in the navgation bar.
-This allows admins to check if there are any inappropriate contents.
+3. An admin can also **View HomePage** and **Create a recipe** by clicking on corresponding items in the navgation bar.

 ## Third Party Libraries:
 1. Bootstrap